 Diamonds are rarely cleaved today.
 Usually they are sawn and, more recently, cut by laser.
 However, cutters still need to understand the hard and easy directions of polishing as well as the location of cleavage planes in order to plan cutting.
 An octahedron generally yields a round brilliant from a certain location within the crystal (figure 7).

 During the planning stage, a saw is used to cut off the top portion, which can be used to cut another diamond.
 Note that the typical crown (top) of a round brilliant is slightly higher than the typical crown of a princess cut.
 If the cutter wants to create two princess-cut diamonds from a crystal, the planning is slightly different than when two rounds are being cut (figure 8).

-HOW TO MINIMISE THE RISK OF DIAMOND CHIPPING
+HOW TO MINIMIZE THE RISK OF DIAMOND CHIPPING

 Chips typically occur when the girdle (edge) or point of a diamond strikes something hard.
-Bathroom and kitchen counters, as well as jewellery items with diamonds worn next to each other, are common causes of chips.
+Bathroom and kitchen countertops, as well as jewelry items with diamonds worn next to each other, are common causes of chips.

 1. Avoid shapes with points or sharp corners

 Any shape of diamond with points or sharp corners is more exposed to chipping at those locations (figures 11 and 12).
 Round, oval, and rounded-corner cushions don’t have that point exposure.
 A more recent cutting technique called chamfering is used by some in the diamond trade and believed to improve durability for princess cuts.
 Chamfering places a very small flat facet on the corners (figure 13).

 2. Protect the culet